Skip to content ↓

 What is taught?

-At The Winchcombe, we teach RE using the Pan Berkshire Syllabus.
+At The Winchcombe, we teach R.E using the Pan Berkshire Syllabus.
 Learning encompasses enquiry into, and investigation of, Christianity, other principal religions and world views represented in Britain.
 Children reflect upon the diversity within and between them, as well as the commonalities they may share.
 We encourage children to share personal experiences and to communicate their responses creatively.
 We recognise and celebrate Interfaith festivals to promote belonging, understanding and respect within our school.

 How is it taught?